NudelMaster/NudelMaster/README.md

 👋 Hi, I'm Yefim Nudelman!

 🎯 About Me
-- 🌱 Currently learning: Advanced Machine Learning & Theoretical Computer Science
+- 🌱 Currently enrolled in an exchange semester for Computer Science at the University of Bonn, Germany
 - 💻 Passionate about building scalable algorithms and efficient software systems
 - 🚀 Always excited about new technologies and solving challenging problems
-- 📬 Reach me at: [your-email@example.com] or [LinkedIn](https://www.linkedin.com/in/yefim-nudelman)
+- 📬 Reach me at: [yefimnu@gmail.com] or [LinkedIn](https://www.linkedin.com/in/yefim-nudelman)

 🎓 Education
 - 🎓 B.Sc. in Mathematics and Computer Science, Tel Aviv University